 - Put your other hand over your fist.
 Press your fist into your abdomen with a quick inward and upward push.
 Repeat the quick pushes until you are able to spit out the object.

-- Chew food slowly and well.
+- Cut food into small pieces and chew slowly and well.

-- Do not give foods such as peanuts and popcorn to small children or to anyone who cannot chew well.
+- Do not give foods such as peanuts and popcorn to small children or anyone who cannot chew well.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.